Gerald12344/AOC_2022/README.md

 # [AOC_2022](https://github.com/Gerald12344/AOC_2022)
 ---
-Its that time of year again when I attempt Advent of code!
+Its that time of year again when I attempt Advent of code, this year we are going Typescript!

 Hopefully this year I have created a much simpler way to look at the code.
 To run the code check below: